 This project will develop a modeling framework for integrating professional and citizen-science data, leading to smarter surveillance and improved estimates of AIS distribution that account for imperfect detection and sampling biases.

-Citizen scientists play a key and growing role in detecting and monitoring invasive species in Minnesota and elsewhere.
-For example, volunteers participating in the AIS Detectors' event, Starry Trek, have discovered three of the 13 known starry stonewort populations in Minnesota, and AIS Detectors have performed thousands of hours of surveillance for AIS.
-Yet, estimating the spatial distribution of invasive species from citizen-science data alone is challenging, because the probability of detecting an invasive species depends on both its abundance and on how sampling effort is allocated—typically in a manner that is spatially heterogeneous and biased towards areas that are easy-to-access.
+Probabilistic, structured surveys performed by professionals provide high quality data for invasive species surveillance, but the high costs associated with these surveys limit their use.
+Thus, citizen scientists play a key and growing role in detecting and monitoring invasive species in Minnesota and elsewhere.
+For example, volunteers participating in the MAISRC/Extension program, Starry Trek, have discovered 3 of the 13 known starry stonewort populations in Minnesota, and AIS Detectors have performed thousands of hours of surveillance for AIS.
+Yet, estimating the spatial distribution of invasive species from citizen-science data alone is challenging, because the probability of detecting an invasive species depends on both its abundance and on how sampling effort is allocated—typically in a manner that is spatially heterogeneous and biased towards areas that are easy-to-access (see visual).
 Further, species are not always detected when present (“imperfect detection”).
 In these cases, it is difficult to estimate occurrence risk, i.e., the probability a target species is truly absent versus present but not yet observed.